-These chapters underlie the continuities in the form, structure and language of historical literature over several centuries, with a tendency for the language of narrative prose to become more elaborate as the subject of history became more mundane and departed ever further from the ideals espoused by the historians-cum-bureaucrats.
+These chapters underlie the continuities in the form, structure, and language of historical literature over several centuries, with a tendency for the language of narrative prose to become more elaborate as the subject of history became more mundane and departed ever further from the ideals espoused by historians-cum-bureaucrats.

-Chapter 9 through 12 cover Persian historical writing in neighboring regions that could be defined as belonging to the Persian cultural zone at various times in the past are argued in: Chapter9: Ottoman Historical Writing in Persian, 1400-1600 by Sara Nur Yildiz; Chapter 10: Historiography in Central Asia since the 16th Century by R.D.
+Chapter 9 through 12 covers Persian historical writing in neighboring regions that could be defined as belonging to the Persian cultural zone at various times in the past are discussed in the following chapter: Chapter 9: Ottoman Historical Writing in Persian, 1400-1600 by Sara Nur Yildiz; Chapter 10: Historiography in Central Asia since the 16th Century by R.D.
 McChesney; Chapter 11: Historiography in Afghanistan by R.D.
-McChesney; Chapter 12: Indo-Persian Historiography by Stephen F. Dale
+McChesney; Chapter 12: Indo-Persian Historiography by Stephen F. Dale.

-Apart from the chronological and geographical scope of the volume, the authors have written discrete essays on aspects of the historical writing of different times, with a focus on the most important works.
-As Charles Melville specifies in the introduction the authors are encouraged “not simply to produce a catalog of books in the ‘literary history’ style, but to address various issues and themes as appropriate.” (xxxviii).
-The themes referred to in this book are genre, style and language, the context of the work, patronage, and audience; the authors’ theory of history, aim of writing, and use of sources; the organization and contents of the works; and their scope and their influence on later historians (ibid).
+Apart from the chronological and geographical scope of the volume, the authors have written discrete essays on aspects of the historical writing of different times.
+It is with a focus on the most significant works.
+As Charles Melville specifies in the introduction, the authors are encouraged “not simply to produce a catalog of books in the ‘literary history’ style, but to address various issues and themes as appropriate.” (xxxviii).
+The themes referred to in this book are genre, style and language, the context of the work, patronage, and audience; the authors’ theory of history, the aim of writing, and use of sources; the organization and contents of the works; and their scope and their influence on later historians (ibid).

-In Chapter 2 (The Historian at Work) which is one of the most informative sections of the book, Melville addresses literary issues from a different perspective i.e. the occupations of the medieval historians.
-Regarding its importance the main points of Chapter 2 are summarized.
+In Chapter 2 (The Historian at Work) which is one of the most informative sections of the book, Melville addresses literary issues from a different perspective discussing the occupations of the medieval historians.
+In light of its importance, the main points of Chapter 2 are summarized.

 The combination of this bureaucratic training and chancellery service, with the significance attached to the appreciation and practice of poetry, beyond a doubt leads to the recognition of a strong literary impetus behind the production of works of history.
-The boundaries are sometimes sufficiently blurred for historical works to be accused of scarcely being history at all- for example, the Rahat-al-sodur of Ravandi, or of containing scant historical value or actual interest such as Jorbadhqani’s Persian version of Otbi (62).
+The boundaries are sometimes sufficiently blurred for historical works to be accused of not really being history at all, for example, the Rahat-al-sodur of Ravandi, or of containing scant historical value or actual interest such as Jorbadhqani’s Persian version of Otbi (62).